life-itself/artearthtech.com/content/blog/2017-12-04-call-me-by-your-name.md

 ---

- *My thoughts on the film straight after seeing it by Tamara Karni Cohen*
+ *My thoughts on the film straight after seeing it*

 (NB - spoiler alert, does not give away whole plot but some key moments, so do not read if you want to watch the film).